-COURTROOM AND COURTHOUSE DECORUM

-Position of Counsel.
-Counsel for the respective parties must be seated in accordance with instructions of the Court bailiff.
-When examining a witness or addressing the Court, counsel must remain at the counsel table or the lectern, if one is available, except when permission is granted by the Court to approach the bench, the Clerk's desk, or a witness.
-All papers and exhibits must be sent from counsel table to the Court, courtroom clerk, or witness by and through the bailiff unless permission is otherwise granted.
+District Local Rule Civ 83.2 (Civil) Back to Top COURTROOM AND COURTHOUSE DECORUM Position of Coursel Coursel for the counting and in according with instructions of the Coursel.
+S 1:11:00 Position of Counsel.
+Counsel for the respective parties must be seated in accordance with instructions of the C When examining a witness or addressing the Court, counsel must remain at the counsel table or the lectern, if c available, except when permission is granted by the Court to approach the bench, the Clerk's desk, or a witness and exhibits must be sent from counsel table to the Court, courtroom clerk, or witness by and through the bailing permission is otherwise granted. one is s.
+All papers RELATED AUTHORITY None

+District Local Rule Civ 83.3 (Civil) Back to Top

 SECURITY IN THE COURTHOUSE

-The Court, or any judge, may from time to time make such orders or impose such requirements as may be reasonably necessary to assure the security of the Court and of all persons in attendance.
-To the extent deemed necessary, the Court or judge may coordinate any orders relating to the security of the Court and public with the U.S. Marshal's Service.
+The Court, or any judge, may from time to time make such orders or impose such requirements as may be reasonecessary to assure the security of the Court and of all persons in attendance.
+To the extent deemed necessary, the judge may coordinate any orders relating to the security of the Court and public with the U.S. Marshal's Services he Court or

+RELATED AUTHORITY

+None